ARTbio/startbio/docs/scRNAseq_basics/import.md

 ## Import of the biomart database for hg19
 ensembl_hg19 <- useEnsembl(biomart = "genes",                  #Import ensembl genes database
                            dataset = "hsapiens_gene_ensembl",  #Genome
-                           GRCh = 37)                          #Genome version, only 38 or 37 are accepted for now
+                           GRCh = 37)                          #Genome version, only 37 or NULL for 38 are accepted for now

 ## If you don't know what to give to biomart parameter of useEnsembl just run :
 #listEnsembl() #dataframe where the first column is the value to give to biomart parameter of useEnsembl